Why My Infant Purple Feet Happen? Is Everything Alright?

 💡 Key Takeaways

-• Infant Purple Feet Are Usually Normal – This is often due to their developing circulation.
+• A baby’s feet and legs turning purple is usually normal.
+This is often due to their developing circulation.

 Baby’s Feet Look Purple

-If you’ve noticed your baby’s feet turning purple, you’re not alone.
-It’s completely understandable to worry, but in most cases, this color change is normal and nothing to be alarmed about as the baby’s body adjusts to new circulation patterns.
+Seeing newborn purple coloured feet, or newborn feet and hands purple or blue, can be worrying at first.
+However, in most cases, this color change is normal and nothing to be alarmed about, as the baby’s body adjusts to new circulation patterns.

 Common Skin Color Changes in Newborns